firealarmss/DVMFNE_Manager/README.md

 `npm run build:linux`

 Binary will be in the `bin` folder.
-By default, it will be named `fne2-tg-manager-os type`
+By default, it will be named `dvmfne_manager-os type`

 ### Running DVMFNE Manager without compiling